-The Group is European focused but has 49,000 employees in more than 40 countries throughout the world, ensuring a seamless Global Delivery and operational excellence for its international clients.
+The Group is European focused but has 49,000 employees worldwide, ensuring a seamless Global Delivery and operational excellence for its international clients.
 It delivers what it promises and what its clients expect - measurable business value.

 As a global and responsible company, Atos Origin is committed to implement sustainable best practices in environmental, social and ethical areas throughout its organization and in its business, and contributes to promoting and developing sustainable behaviour by positively influencing its stakeholders to take into consideration sustainability in their decision making.
 Atos Origin helps its clients advance their future, reduce their carbon footprint and ensure future corporate viability through the delivery of innovative and greener solutions.